The Perfect Everest Base Camp Packing List [2022]

 • 1 x 60 wet wipe pack

-• 1 x 20 wet wipe pack
+• 1 x 20 small wet wipe pack

-You’ll use 3 or 4 per day for your “wet wipe shower” and then it’s good to keep a smaller pack in your daypack that you can use while trekking.
+It’s also a good idea to keep a smaller pack in your daypack, which you can use while trekking.

-You’re going to have to leave off a lot of items you had initially included in your Everest Base Camp packing list.
-One of them being the excess wet wipes!
+Top tip: Remember, your baggage is weighed before you get on the flight to Lukla.
+It cannot weigh more than 10kg.
+You’re going to have to leave off a lot of items you had initially included in your EBC packing list.
+One of them is the excess wet wipes!

 Training and packing for Everest Base Camp